top of page

 Jacob = Sun Rachel = Moon Twelve Stars = Twelve Tribes

-‘Five years later he said: ‘Let me go and see the savior of Israel, if he be raised like a king or like the ministering angels.’
+‘Five years later, he said: ‘Let me go and see the savior of Israel if he is raised like a king or like the ministering angels.’
 He went and found the woman standing by the door of her home.
 He said to her: ‘What has become of the na’ar (lad)?’
 She said, ‘Rabbi, did I not tell you that he was of evil fortune, for on the day he was born, the Temple was destroyed?’
-For he has legs, but cannot walk, ears but cannot hear, eyes but cannot see, a mouth but cannot talk.
-Behold he lies there like a stone.
+He has legs but cannot walk, ears but cannot hear eyes but cannot see, and a mouth but cannot talk.
+Behold, he lies there like a stone.
 A wind blew upon him from the four corners of heaven and cast him into the Great Sea.
 Elijah rent his clothes and tore out his hair and he cried and said: Woe!
 The salvation of Israel is lost!
 A voice issued from Heaven and said to him: “Not as you think, Elijah.
 For four hundred years he shall live in the Great Sea, And 70 years he shall sacrifice incense among the sons of Korah, and 70 years at the gate of Rome, And for the rest, he shall make the rounds of all the great nations, forever.”
 Midrash Bereshit Rabbati, Albeck, Vayetze 30, (41), pp.130-131), Cited in Otzros Acharit HaYamim, When Moshiach Comes, R’ Yehuda Chayoun

 The Zavah